AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 Requests for subsequent pages include a `continuationToken`.
 This implictly suppresses re-resolution, akin to cache "preserve" behavior.

 ## Field mapping count limit
 Data views are limited to 1000 field mappings to ensure timely access of data.
-The field mapping check is made prior to constructing the data set.
+OCS checks the field mapping count prior to constructing the data set.